Licensed Drainers in Australian Capital Territory

 Breakdown by Licence Class

 Access Canberra is Australian Capital Territory's principal regulator for the building and construction industry, responsible for licensing all drainers who perform regulated work in the state.
-The AC issues and renews licences, sets minimum requirements for licensees, investigates complaints, and takes disciplinary action against non-compliant operators.
+The Access Canberra issues and renews licences, sets minimum requirements for licensees, investigates complaints, and takes disciplinary action against non-compliant operators.

 As of February 2026, Access Canberra oversees 752 licensed drainers across Australian Capital Territory, covering 3 licence classes.
 This represents one of the most comprehensive licensing regimes in Australia, designed to protect consumers and maintain industry standards.